©2023 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 No part of this document may be produced in any form without written permission of the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc.

-Osseointegrated (OI) limb prostheses have existed since the early 1990’s but have only recently been introduced in the United States.
+Bone-anchored prostheses (also known as osseointegration, or OI) have existed since the early 1990’s but have only recently been introduced in the United States.
 In 2015, the Food and Drug Administration (FDA) gave Humanitarian Device Exemption approval for the surgical procedure and components associated with this technology has allowed for commercial distribution of OI prostheses.
-Apply for FDA Approval on their website.
 ABC certified prosthetists are beginning to treat patients who have had an osseointegration procedure.

 This type of prosthetic intervention has unique requirements concerning the type of connector component used with the external adapter (sometimes called the abutment).
 Consistent with ABC’s accreditation standards, the certified prosthetist must follow the specific manufacturer’s guidelines for the use of the connector associated with the OI component.